Bilirubin in Urine Causes Symptoms and Treatments: Detection and More

 · Medications and toxins: Certain drugs, alcohol, and environmental toxins can impact liver function.

-· Autoimmune conditions: Disorders like autoimmune hepatitis can contribute to bilirubin imbalance.
+· Autoimmune conditions: Disorders like autoimmune hepatitis and primary biliary cholangitis can contribute to bilirubin imbalance.

 Understanding the underlying cause is key to developing an effective treatment plan.